Mallet Series Tour

-In 2025, the MCA Series Tour takes on a new format built to continue the Nine Wicket Series tradition, while embracing more codes of croquet and more locations for events.
-The Series Tour will run divisions in PRO, GOLD, SILVER and BRONZE.
+The Mallet Series Tour takes embraces all codes of croquet across many cities.
+The Mallet Series Tour will run divisions in PRO, GOLD, SILVER and BRONZE.
 The divisions align with the USCA’s Championship, First, Second and Third Flights.

 Points are awarded for finishing place in each tournament based on the table to the left.